Venezuela says it has captured American ‘mercenary’ plotting to blow up power plants, oil refineries

 Saab’s claims could not be verified independently.
 Unlike in the May arrest of the two former U.S. Green Berets, the Venezuelans produced no images or videos of Heath in custody or close-ups of his identification.
 Public records indicate a Matthew John Heath, 38, lived at Camp Lejeune in North Carolina in the early 2000s.
 There was no response at a number believed to belong to him.

 The CIA declined to comment.
-Neither MVM nor the State Department immediately responded to requests for comment.
+Neither MVM nor the State Department responded to requests for comment.

 The Trump administration considers Maduro illegitimate.
 The United States cut diplomatic ties with Maduro’s government last year and now backs opposition leader Juan Guaidó as the country’s rightful leader.